 The Love Of My Life

-It's been a busy and eventful life with lots of excitement, adventure and, of course, travel along the way.
+It's been a busy and eventful life with lots of excitement, adventure and travel along the way.
 While I have few regrets about making the move to the city I still miss my mum, Mary Guy.
 In fact, regardless of where I live, I still call Hamilton home.
 Not because I was born there, but because it's where my parents lived.

 When my dad, Fred, passed a number of years back I determined to go home more often.
-While my average has improved somewhat I've decided to implement some changes so as to ensure I'II be able to head home more frequently in the future.
+While my average has improved somewhat I've implemented some changes so as to ensure I'II be able to head home more frequently in the future.
 Christmas and Easter are a given.
-It's just a matter of fitting in one or two visits in between.
+It's just a matter of fitting in another 4 or more extra visits per year.
 And, of course, when you set your mind to something as important as this you come to understand that it's really not so difficult at all.

 One thing I notice, when I do venture back, is how the aging process is affecting Mares.
 I guess we like to think that we all age gracefully, like an oil painting.
 But, when visits to the attic are few and far between, you may be surprised at the changes that have occurred.
 (I'm not sure why I just had an image from The Picture of Dorian Gray flash before me).
 But such realizations should only strengthen our resolve to take action and do the right thing.
 Which is exactly what I intend to do.